You searched:

 Understanding the common reasons -- and knowing that each one has a path forward.

-- 1Worry that one income is not enough to qualify for a meaningful loan amountSolution exists
+- 4You're worried that your solo income won't be enough to qualify for a mortgageSolution exists

-- 4Fear of being house-poor with no financial safety netSolution exists
+- 5You're concerned about becoming 'house-poor' with no financial safety netSolution exists

 There's Always a Path Forward